NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 ## Instructional Videos

-We recommend that before you get going on the steps listed below, you watch the ]instructional videos](https://www.youtube.com/playlist?list=PLwFAVRNJkK_gjRQ4SVXa3HDJKy9T0mq0G).
+We recommend that before you get going on the steps listed below, you watch the [instructional videos](https://www.youtube.com/playlist?list=PLwFAVRNJkK_gjRQ4SVXa3HDJKy9T0mq0G).

 Video 1 is a short general overview and big picture.
 You should watch this fully first before continuing.